re:position

 September 2025 re:position

 The most valuable asset in your business.
-A simple exercise to reset positioning and performance around reality and your invite to my bi-monthly positioning clinic.
+A simple exercise to reset positioning and performance around reality .
 Read here

 August 2025 re:position